lowcodeunit/public-web-blog/docs/getting-started/viewing-device-data.md

 # Viewing Device Data

-Viewing device messages is often the first step in understanding and debugging IoT data flows.
+Viewing device messages is the first step in understanding and debugging IoT data flows.
 In this portion of the guide, we'll go through what the dashboard makes available out-of-the-box.

 ## Dashboard Views